-Dr Schott is Chairman of the Moorebank Intermodal Company Ltd, a Director of NBN Co, a Director of the TCorp Board in NSW, a member of the Infrastructure Australia Board, Patron and Board member of Infrastructure Partnerships Australia, a member of the Macquarie University Council, and a member of the Whitlam Institute Board.
+Dr Schott is Chairman of the Moorebank Intermodal Company Ltd, a Director of NBN Co, a Director of the TCorp Board in NSW, Patron and Board member of Infrastructure Partnerships Australia, a member of the Macquarie University Council, and a member of the Whitlam Institute Board.

 Dr Schott is the Project Director for the NSW Treasury managing the current sales of the government owned electricity generating plants.
 Dr Schott was previously the Project Director of the successful sale of lease of the Sydney desalination plant.
 She completed her role as CEO of the Commission of Audit for the NSW Government early in 2012.
 Previously she was Managing Director and CEO of Sydney Water from 2006 to 2011.